Search

 1. Check your TransUnion CIBIL score

-3. Apply through your salary bank or trusted platform
+3. Apply through your salary bank or a trusted platform

-4. Start with low usage & pay full bill on time
+4. Start with low usage & pay the full bill on time

 👉 If rejected: